geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 <img class="center" loading="lazy" src="/images/nodejs-mysql-tutorial/06pagination-output.jpg" title="Nodemon output for quotes API pagination" alt="Quotes API pagination output for Node.js MySQL tutorial using Express js">

-So what happened here, the main change is in the way we construct the `SELECT` query.
+So what happened here, is the main change is in the way we construct the `SELECT` query.
 Depending on the page number we calculate an offset and pass a different query:

 * For page 1, the query is `SELECT id, quote, author FROM quote LIMIT 0,10`
 * For page 2, the query becomes `SELECT id, quote, author FROM quote LIMIT 10,10`